-Since gravity waves are poorly resolved in global analyses (Hertzog et al., 2002; Fueglistaler et al., 2003; Eckermann et al., 2005b), we have assessed the mountain wave contribution using the Naval Research Laboratory Mountain Wave Forecast Models (MWFM).
-The simulations were performed using both the standard validated version 2 spatial ray model (Eckermann and Preusse, 1999; Jiang et al., 2004), and a developmental next-generation version 3 model based on the high-resolution Fourierray solution method of Broutman et al. (2003): see Eckermann et al. (2005a)1.
-These codes are hereafter referred to as MWFM-2 and MWFM-3 β , respectively.
-The Fourierray MWFM-3 β dynamical core offers significant advantages over MWFM-2, including use of unsimplified high-resolution topography, correction of spatial ray caustics, direct simulation of wave phase, full free and trapped wave solutions, and more accurate wave action (amplitude) solutions (Eckermann et al., $2005a^{1}$).
-For the MWFM-3 β runs centered over Antarctica we used a 2048×2048 point Cartesian mesh centered over the South Pole with a 6x6km horizontal resolution and 0.5km vertical resolution from the surface up to 30 km altitude.
+ermann et al., 2006), we have assessed the mountain wave contribution using the Naval Research Laboratory Mountain Wave Forecast Models (MWFM).
+The simulations were performed using both the standard validated version 2 spatial ray model (Eckermann and Preusse, 1999; Jiang et al., 2004), and a developmental next-generation version 3 model based on the high-resolution Fourier-ray solution method of Broutman et al. (2003): see Eckermann et al. (2005a)1.
+These codes are hereafter referred to as MWFM-2 and MWFM- 3β , respectively.
+The Fourier-ray MWFM- 3β dynamical core offers significant advantages over MWFM-2, including use of unsimplified high-resolution topography, correction of spatial ray caustics, direct simulation of wave phase, full free and trapped wave solutions, and more accurate wave action (amplitude) solutions (Eckermann et al., 2005a1).
+For the MWFM-3 β runs centred over Antarctica we used a 2048×2048 point Cartesian mesh centred over the South Pole with a 6×6 km horizontal resolution and 0.5 km vertical resolution from the surface up to 30 km altitude.
 To include a realistic geographical variation in wind and temperature profiles across the domain, we subdivided this domain into 12×12 (144) component subdomains each of 170×170 grid points.
-We then performed 144 separate 2048 × 2048 Fourier-ray calculations using the ECMWF wind and temperature profile at the center of the specific subdomain in question for initialization.
+We then performed 144 separate 2048×2048 Fourier-ray calculations using the ECMWF wind and temperature profile at the centre of the specific subdomain in question for initialization.
 Then, only the solution within this 170×170 point subdomain was retained.
-Using this "jigsaw puzzle" approach, we were able to synthesize a final 2048×2048 point mountain wave solution from these 144 individual runs using the additive linear properties of Fourierray solutions, which incorporated realistic geographical variations in the wind profiles across the domain.
+Using this "jigsaw puzzle" approach, we were able to synthesize a final 2048 × 2048 point mountain wave solution from these 144 individual runs using the additive linear properties of Fourierray solutions, which incorporated realistic geographical variations in the wind profiles across the domain.
 For validation, we also conducted companion MWFM-2 runs to assess the robustness of the final results.